JBQuim/Gene-Regulatory-Networks/README.md

 - `betas` - this is a list of the value of beta for every combination in `operatorStates`.
 All non-specified combinations in `operatorStates` are taken to have beta of 0.

 Setting up a gene network can be quite involved at the beginning.
 Taking a look at the examples to understand the process fully can be useful.

+## Improvements

+Gene regulatory networks are very visual constructs and so it is a shame that this is lost by abstraction into json files.
+In the future, adding a GUI would really benefit the usability.